 If you want to spend a day of ocean fishing consider West Wave Fishing in Queen Charlotte.
 We have had guests and some of our guides fish with Ken from West Wave and all had good things to say and all caught plenty of fish.

-To join us kayaking in Gwaii Haanas check out our three different tours: Northern Gwaii Haanas Explorer Kayak Tour (8 days), Southern Gwaii Haanas Explorer Kayak Tour (8 days), and the Ultimate Gwaii Haanas Explorer Kayak Tour (15 days).
+To join us kayaking in Gwaii Haanas check out our four different tours: Central Gwaii Haanas Explorer (5 days), Northern Gwaii Haanas Explorer Kayak Tour (8 days), Southern Gwaii Haanas Explorer Kayak Tour (8 days), and the Ultimate Gwaii Haanas Explorer Kayak Tour (15 days)